The Verb To Get Can Sometimes Be Overused In Writing

 According to the Oxford English Dictionary, get has 289 meanings.

-But most of them are when using the verb to get with phrasal verbs or set expressions and idioms.
+But most are when using the verb to get with phrasal verbs or set expressions and idioms.

 When you look at the definitions of the verb by itself, the number reduces considerably.